Nashaway

+Territory

 The Nashaway's principal settlement was Waushacum (possibly meaning "surface of the sea"), a parcel of land in what is now Sterling that was located between two ponds of the same name.
 The territory of the Nashaway was bounded downstream (to the north) on the Nashua River by the Pennacook, a powerful tribe with which numerous alliances were formed, to the east by tribes related to the Massachusett, to the south of the headwaters by Nipmuc bands and to the west by the Connecticut River where the Pocomtuc settled.

+History

+17th century

 The first reports of the peoples of Massachusetts' interior were scant.
-The sub-divisions had their own sachems and functioned independently of each other.
-Although they shared the similar L-dialect and other common customs, very little evidence is shown of any confederation except for the various skirmishes with English colonists that ultimately led to King Philip's War.
+The subdivisions had their own sachems (leaders) and functioned independently of each other.
+Although they shared a similar L-dialect and other common customs, very little evidence is shown of any confederation except for the various skirmishes with English colonists that ultimately led to King Philip's War.
 The bands made alliances and were possibly confederated with the Pennacook.
+In 1643 Nashaway leader Sholan deeded a large tract of land to the early settlers who formed the town of Lancaster, Massachusetts (Nashaway Plantation), which was followed by further deeds in Sterling by his nephew George Tahanto in 1701.

 The tribes of the interior posed a problem for John Eliot, as the tribes were too far to visit and the area was still very much a frontier region.
 At the time of the first visits by John Prescott, the minister appointed to the tribe by the colony, power had been passed from Sachem Nashawhonan (Sholan) to Nanomocomuck (Monoco), a Pennacook chieftain descended from Passaconaway.
 Court records indicate that this sachem was charged for debts incurred for goods bought on credit and the high prices charged to them for the colonists' goods.
 This ultimately led to the loss of land and tensions that resulted in King Philip's War.
 In 1674 Daniel Gookin, superintendent of the Praying Indians, sent Peter Jethro, a "grave and pious Indian" to work as a missionary minister in Nashaway (Lancaster) and Weshakim (Sterling).
 The fate of the Nashaway is not known.
 The remnants of the tribe fled the area and merged with other tribes, such as the Pennacook or the Nipmuc proper, intermarrying.
 The Nashaway tribe is now extinct, although their descendants live among the Native Americans.
 Many of the Nashaway died while exiled on Deer Island in Boston Harbor.
-Their descendants can be found among the Abenaki of New England and Canada or the Schaghticoke.
+Their descendants can be found among the Abenaki of Canada or the Schaghticoke of Connecticut and New York and other tribes.